Soumyaranjanrath785/Cardiovascular-Risk-Prediction/README.md

 # 6.CONCLUSION
 * The number of people who have Cardiovascular heart disease is almost equal between smokers and non-smokers.
 * The top features in predicting the ten year risk of developing Cardiovascular Heart Disease are 'age', 'totChol', 'sysBP', 'diaBP', 'BMI', 'heartRate', 'glucose'.
-* The Support vector machine with the radial kernel is the best performing model in terms of accuracy and the F1 score and Its high AUC-score shows that it has a high true positive rate.
+* The XG boost with hyperparameter tunning is the best performing model in terms of accuracy and the F1 score and Its high AUC-score shows that it has a high true positive rate.
 * Balancing the dataset by using the SMOTE technique helped in improving the models' sensitivity.
 * With more data(especially that of the minority class) better models can be built.